Award-winning jazz composer & producer

 Brian currently directs the 17-piece Brian Eisenberg Jazz Orchestra, a contemporary big band comprised of some of the finest musicians in the world, including Vinnie Colaiuta, Bob Sheppard, Christian Jacob, Andy Martin, and Brandon Fields.
 The band’s debut album "Sense of Gratitude" won the Independent Music Award for best jazz song and was nominated for best jazz album and best funk/fusion/jam album.
 It was also nominated for a Hollywood Music in Media Award and is a best seller on CD Baby.

 Brian's second album, "Life Changes", also a best seller on CD Baby, won the Independent Music Award for best jazz song and is also nominated for a Hollywood Music in Media Award.
 It was also named one of the top big band records of 2017 by Fuji Records alongside Christian McBride, Vince Mendoza, and Sammy Nestico.
-Both the band’s albums have received rave reviews and international radio airplay on several stations., and band’s YouTube videos have received tens of thousands of views.
+Both the band’s albums have received rave reviews and international radio airplay on several stations, and band’s YouTube videos have received tens of thousands of views.

 Brian's music has also been performed by other bands including the Cologne Blue Art Orchestra (Germany), Studio One Jazz Orchestra (Japan), Glendale Community College Jazz Band, Scottsdale Community College Jazz Band, Point Loma Nazarene University Jazz Band, and the San Diego State University Jazz Orchestra.
+Brian's music is now also being used for study at Berklee College of Music.